piastry/cifs-utils/mount.cifs.rst

 to authenticate to the server.
 The variable can be used to set both username and password by using the format ``username%password``.

-The variable ``PASSWD`` may contain the password of the person using the client.
+The variables ``PASSWD`` and ``PASSWD2`` may contain the password and the alternate password of the person using the client, respectively.

-The variable ``PASSWD_FILE`` may contain the pathname of a file to read the password from.
-A single line of input is read and used as the password.
+The variables ``PASSWD_FILE`` and ``PASSWD2_FILE`` may contain the pathname of the file to read password or password2 from, respectively.
+A single line of input is read and used as the password in each case.

 *****
 NOTES